MehmetMHY/sfbugs/README.md

 CLI tool for listing files that contains sensitive information (phone numbers, emails, & addresses) in a given directory

-## Setup
+## Setup (Not Though Pip)

-1. Make sure you are using a Unix-Based operating system and you have a "modern" Python 3 verion installed.
+1. Make sure you are using a Unix-Based operating system and you have a "modern" Python 3 version installed.
 Also make sure you have this project's repo cloned and cd-ed into.

 2. Setup python environment: